 •To be able to plan, draft, edit and reflect on their writing effectively.

-At Samuel Barlow Primary School and Nursery we believe that a high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
+At Samuel Barlow Primary Academy we believe that a high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.